 9. Grow your side hustle organically

-Do you know what growing organically means?
+Do you know what grow organically means?

-It’s means really slow.
+It’s means growing really slowly.

 Which can definitely be a bummer especially if you really don’t like your full time job.